Speeding Up Distributed Machine Learning Using Codes: Coded Computation

 \subsection{Runtime of Uncoded/Coded Distributed Algorithms}

-In this section, we analyze runtime of uncoded and coded distributed algorithms.
+In this section, we analyze the runtime of uncoded and coded distributed algorithms.
 We first consider the overall runtime of an uncoded distributed algorithm, $T^\text{uncoded}_\text{overall}$.
-Assuming that the runtime of each task is identically distributed and independent of others, and denoting the runtime of the \thth{i} worker by $T^i$,
+Assume that the runtime of each task is identically distributed and independent of others.
+We denote the runtime of the \thth{i} worker under a computation scheme, say s, by $T^\text{s}_i$.
+Note that the distributions of $T_i$'s can differ across different computation schemes.

-where $T_{(i)}$ is the \thth{i} smallest one in $\{T^i\}_{i=1}^{n}$.
+where $T_{(i)}$ is the \thth{i} smallest one in $\{T_i\}_{i=1}^{n}$.
 From \eqref{eq:uncoded}, it is clear that a single straggler can slow down the overall algorithm.
 A \emph{coded} distributed algorithm is terminated whenever the master node receives results from any decodable set of workers.
 Thus, the overall runtime of a coded algorithm is \emph{not} determined by the slowest worker, but by the first time to collect results from some decodable set in $\mathcal{I}$, i.e.,

 We remark that the runtime of uncoded distributed algorithms \eqref{eq:uncoded} is a special case of \eqref{eq:coded} with $\mathcal{I} = \{[n]\}$.
 In the following examples, we consider the runtime of the repetition-coded algorithms and the MDS-coded algorithms.